-Most of us probably remember acting up as a child and being admonished with, "What would your mother think?"
+Most of us probably remember acting up as a child and being admonished with "What would your mother think?"
 Well, in Lizzie Post's case, we're guessing it was, "What would your great-great-grandmother think?"

 In fact, she's partnered with Marshalls, and a recent survey put out by the department store found that "one in three couples are planning nontraditional weddings and 83 percent are tossing traditional elements aside if they are not meaningful to them."
 Furthermore, 42 percent are forgoing the long-held tradition of registries altogether, and 39 percent of couples who did opt for a registry, are still hoping to be surprised.

-Brides: Are there any etiquette practices have gone out of style that you wish we still honored?
+Brides: Are there any etiquette practices that have gone out of style that you wish we still honored?

-Post: I still believe in thank-you cards.
+Post: I still believe in thank you cards.
 How nice is it to actually receive a note in the mail from someone as opposed to just a text message?

 Any aspects that you're glad are over?

-The thing I get most excited about in terms of where wedding etiquette has gone is that it's much more personal to the couple.
+The thing I get most excited about, in terms of where wedding etiquette has gone, is that it's much more personal to the couple.
 It's much less about this stuffy presentation of one family to another.
 The merging of families is important, but not because it's some kind of symbol of success.
 Wedding registries nowadays aren't anything like they used to be.
 Couples are getting married later, so many already have the traditional gifts for the home.
 And, few people entertain on a formal level anymore, so we're using much more everyday wear—things that are going to be used a lot.

-What's the perfect wedding gift in 2018?
+What's the perfect wedding gift for these modern times?

 Something surprising, and something that isn't as traditional.
 Guests are bored with giving the same things all the time, and then we learned from the survey that couples are really excited about getting those surprises.
 Back in the day, you'd register for your Tiffany's silverware; people were supposed to buy you one fork, not the whole setting.
 It was a way to be within a person's budget and give something really special.
 But the new approach is to find quality-brand products at prices that can work with a budget.
 You don't have to go in and get just the punch bowl.
 You can get the server and the glasses that come with it.
 It becomes a whole set of something rather than just the one item.